Zugdidi: Education

 Library tradition in Zugdidi dates back to the reign of Prince (Mtavari) David Dadiani (1812–1853) of Mingrelia, who collected a large number of handwritten and printed books.
 The first public library in Zugdidi was established in 1887.
-After this, in 1899 new reading-room was rearranged, which turned into library in 1912 with its own building.
+After this, in 1899 new reading room was rearranged, which turned into a library in 1912 with its own building.
 Currently, the library is called Zugdidi City Municipal Library.

 Annual events

 Vlakernoba

 The main annual event in Zugdidi is Vlakernoba (ვლაქერნობა - The day of the Blachernae's Virgin Mary) - an Orthodox Christian feast celebrated every year, on July 15.
 On this day, the robe of the Blessed Virgin Mary is taken from the Tower of Virgin of the Queen Palace (now a museum), where it is kept, to the Cathedral of the Blachernae Icon of the Mother of God.
-During the feast thousands of the faithful from all over the world are able to venerate the holy relic upon the conclusion of the Divine Liturgy.
+During the feast, thousands of the faithful from all over the world are able to venerate the holy relic upon the conclusion of the Divine Liturgy.

 From 2012, during the event, the holy robe was carried into the new cathedral of Iberian Theotokos.

 Vlakernoba is celebrated since the 1990s.